Skip to main content

 Having busied herself with toast, tea, and scrambled eggs, she hadn't noticed that Elk had come inside again.
 She startled, sending a spoonful of hot egg onto the floor where it splattered on the yellowing linoleum and her foot, making her yelp in pain and surprise.
 "Hello, good morning, all of that."
 She winced at Elk, allowing herself a chuckle at the situation once her body realized that she hadn't been badly hurt.
 "Ow.
 Come here often?"
 The toaster dinged by way of punctuation.
 "Oh, perfect timing.
 I've been up for a while, or at least, that was my goal, to get some work done, but then I fell asleep on the couch and I don't think you noticed I was there when you left, but, I mean, that's also new for you, right, to have people in your living room at all hours of the day..."
 She was babbling as she put down plates and cutlery, warring instincts of politely looking at people when you talked to them, but also trying to avoid looking too much at a half-clothed person she barely knew making her eyes dart all over the place.

-Mug heard the splatter of eggs and trotted around the kitchen island [might be a peninsula, I'll check later and fix this] to lap up the fallen goodness.
+Mug heard the splatter of eggs and trotted around the kitchen peninsula to lap up the fallen goodness.
 He even cleaned up Anna's foot for her, whether she actually wanted that or not.
-Satisfied he'd done his duty, he went to his water bowl and
+Satisfied he'd done his duty, he went to his water bowl and got a good drink.

 Elk peered blankly at the woman babbling before him, his sleep-deprived brain slowly providing the necessary information for who this was and why they were standing in his kitchen talking to him far too energetically for so early in the morning.
 "Right!" he suddenly blurted, cutting off the tail end of her sentence about having people in his living room at all hours.
 "You're the new roommate!"
 He smiled, brightening a little, that mystery cleared up.
 "Anna.
 Right.
 Yes.
 You're my new roommate and all of that."
 Then he frowned.
 "Why are you saying ow?
 Did you hurt yourself?"